--PEER TASK INTRODUCTION--

 WHY IS THIS ARGUMENT QUESTIONABLE?
 The problem with this argument is that the LOWER UNEMPLOYMENT CREATED IN SOME DOMESTIC INDUSTRIES thanks to the added protection, may well be countered by RISING UNEMPLOYMENT in THE DOMESTIC ECONOMY'S EXPORT INDUSTRIES as those foreign exporting countries harmed by the protectionism may themselves RETALIATE and IMPOSE their own IMPORT RESTIRICTIONS, impacting the domestic industry's performance and employment levels.

---ARGUMENTS AGAINST PROTECTIONISM--
+--ARGUMENTS 'AGAINST' PROTECTIONISM--

 This is often one of the strongest arguments against protectionism.
 If the DOMESTICALLY PROTECTED GOOD IS USED AS AN INPUT/RAW MATERIAL in the PRODUCTION OF A DOMESTIC EXPORT, then the HIGHER PRICE will RAISE THE COSTS OF PRODUCTION and ultimately RAISE ITS FINAL SELLING PRICE, making them LESS COMPETITIVE.